espressomd/espresso/doc/sphinx/inter.rst

 | inter magnetic p3m accuracy

 Tuning dipolar P3M works exactly as tuning Coulomb P3M.
-Therefore, for details on how to tune the algorothm, refer to the documentation of Coulomb P3M (see section ).
+Therefore, for details on how to tune the algorithm, refer to the documentation of Coulomb P3M (see section ).

 For the magnetic case, the expressions of the error estimate are given